zcash/halo2/book/src/design/proving-system/circuit-commitments.md

 the $i$th fixed column.
 Without loss of generality, we'll similarly define $A_{i,j}$ to represent the advice and auxiliary assignments.

+> We separate fixed columns here because they are provided by the verifier, whereas the
-> The only difference between advice and auxiliary columns, is that the commitments to
+> advice and auxiliary columns are provided by the prover.
+In practice, the commitments to
-> auxiliary columns are not placed in the proof, and are instead computed by the verifier.
+> auxiliary and fixed columns are computed by both the prover and verifier, and only the
+> advice commitments are stored in the proof.

 To commit to these assignments, we construct Lagrange polynomials of degree $n - 1$ for each column, over an evaluation domain of size $n$ (where $\omega$ is the $n$th primitive